Denvi/Candle/doc/help_en.md

 The window contains reticle elements: a vertical line, a horizontal line, and a circle whose centre lies at the intersection of the two lines.
 The intersection point can be moved by pressing LMB while holding the **Shift** key on the keyboard and dragging the cursor in the desired direction.

-Parameters such as camera image resolution, colour and thickness of the reticle elements are available in the program’s settings window.
+Parameters such as camera image resolution, color and thickness of the reticle elements are available in the program’s settings window.

 #### 3.3.2.4 Window “Console”